sigcsets/sigcse2022/_schedule/workshops.md

 {% endfor %}
 </ul>

+<strong>How to register for workshops</strong> : Workshops are a part of the SIGCSE Technical Symposium's main program.
+You can add workshops to your Symposium registration when you register through Cvent (open in January).  <em>Symposium registration is required to attend any SIGCSE TS 2021 workshop.</em>

 {% assign block = "X" %}
 {% assign position = -1 %}
 {% for workshop in site.data.workshops.workshops %}